 The Folk Belief and Religious Folklife Section of the American Folklore Society invites submissions for the William A. Wilson Prize for the Best Undergraduate Student Paper in Folk Belief or Religious Folklife, with an honorarium of $250.
 The award is given to recognize an excellent undergraduate paper on a topic in folk belief and religious folklife in honor of professor emeritus of Brigham Young University, William Albert “Bert” Wilson (1933-2016) for his work as folklorist, editor, archivist, teacher, and scholar of the Finnish Kalevala and of Mormon folklore.

-Submissions: All research papers, in English, by undergraduate students written after January 1 of the previous year (e.g., January 1, 2020 for the 2021 Prize), published or unpublished at the time of submission, and written on a folk belief or religious folklife topic, broadly construed, are eligible.
+Submissions: All research papers, in English, by undergraduate students written after January 1 of the previous year (i.e., during the previous 17 months), published or unpublished at the time of submission, and written on a folk belief or religious folklife topic, broadly construed, are eligible.

 Interested applicants must submit the following materials for consideration: (1) A cover letter specifying the date when the paper was written; the conference, colloquium, or course where the paper has been or will be submitted; or the publication in which it will be published.
 (2) The paper should be a minimum of 8 pages, and a maximum of 36 pages, double-spaced, 12 pt. font, with one-inch margins.
 PLEASE NOTE: To ensure blind judgment of papers, please remove the author’s name and identifying metadata from the paper.
 Entries must be fully footnoted for a reading audience, using Journal of American Folklore citation style.
 (3) A short (100-word) biographical statement about the author, including the author’s current student status, with description of the research.
 Prize winners may also be asked later to send a photo for publicity.
 (4) An email letter from a faculty sponsor endorsing submission of the paper, sent to the prize committee chair, Margaret Kruesi, [email protected].